tokio-rs/website/content/tokio/tutorial/async.md

     }

     fn poll(&mut self, cx: &mut Context<'_>) {
-        // Spurious wakeups are allowed, so we need to
+        // Spurious wake-ups are allowed, even after a future has
-        // check that the future is still pending before
+        // returned `Ready`.
+However, polling a future which has
-        // calling `poll`.
-Failure to do so can lead to
+        // already returned `Ready` is *not* allowed.
+For this
-        // a panic.
+        // reason we need to check that the future is still pending
-        if self.poll.is_pending() {
+        // before we call it.
+Failure to do so can lead to a panic. if self.poll.is_pending() {
             self.poll = self.future.as_mut().poll(cx);
         }